Table of Contents

 What Are Minority Small Business Loans?

 Any business owner, regardless of ethnic or racial background, can apply for a small business loan.
-However, there are also small business loans designed to provide more access to this financing in underserved markets.
-These loans often offer competitive rates, yet have more flexible qualification requirements than traditional business loans.
-These lenders are looking to support businesses like yours and give them an even playing field among other small businesses.
+However, there are also small business loans designed to provide more access to financing for businesses in underserved markets.
+These minority small business loans often offer competitive rates, yet have more flexible qualification requirements than traditional business loans.
+These lenders are looking to support businesses like yours and help put them on an even playing with other small businesses.

-Specific qualifications for individual loans will vary from one lender to another, but the biggest criteria is that a majority (at least 51%) of the business must be owned and run on a daily basis by a minority.
+Specific qualifications for individual loans will vary from one lender to another, but the primary criteria is that a majority (at least 51%) of the business must be owned and run on a daily basis by people belonging to a minority.

-The Small Business Administration (SBA) recognizes these groups as minorities:
+The U.S. Small Business Administration (SBA) recognizes these groups as minorities:

 • African Americans